Addressing Negative Transfer in Diffusion Models: Experiments

 \subsection{Comparative Evaluation}

 \textbf{Experimental Setup } Here, we demonstrate that incorporating MTL methods into diffusion training improves the performance of diffusion models.
+For comparison, we consider unconditional and class-conditional image generation.
+For unconditional image generation, we used FFHQ~\cite{karras2019style} and CelebA-HQ~\cite{karras2018progressive} datasets, where all images were resized to $256\times256$.
+For class-conditional image generation experiments, we employed the ImageNet dataset~\cite{deng2009imagenet}, also resized to $256\times256$ resolution.

-For comparison, we consider two conventionally trained, "vanilla" diffusion models, namely, lightweight ADM~\cite{choi2022perception, dhariwal2021diffusion} and LDM~\cite{rombach2022high}.
-Next, we train the model using our method: We consider every possible pair of (1) interval clustering (timestep-, SNR-, and gradient-based) and (2) MTL method (PCgrad, NashMTL, and Uncertainty Weighting (UW)), and report the results.
-We used $k=5$ for the number of clusters in interval clustering throughout our experiments.
+For architecture, we adopt widely recognized architectures for image generation.
+Specifically, we use the lightweight ADM~\cite{choi2022perception, dhariwal2021diffusion} and LDM~\cite{rombach2022high} for unconditional image generation, while employing DiT-S/2~\cite{peebles2022scalable} with classifier-free guidance~\cite{ho2022classifier} for class-conditional image generation.
+We train the model using our method: We consider every possible pair of (1) interval clustering (timestep-, SNR-, and gradient-based) and (2) MTL method (PCgrad, NashMTL, and Uncertainty Weighting (UW)), and report the results.
+We used $k=5$ in interval clustering throughout experiments.

-As for datasets, we used FFHQ~\cite{karras2019style} and Celeba-HQ~\cite{karras2018progressive} datasets, where all images were resized to $256\times256$.
 For evaluation metrics, we use FID~\cite{heusel2017gans} and precision~\cite{kynkaanniemi2019improved} for measuring sample quality, and recall~\cite{kynkaanniemi2019improved} for assessing sample diversity and distribution coverage.
-Finally, for sample generation, we use DDIM~\cite{song2020denoising} sampler with 50 steps to generate all data, and all evaluation metrics are calculated using 10k generated samples.
+IS~\cite{salimans2016improved} is additionally used for the evaluation metric in the class-conditional image generation setting.
+Finally, for sample generation, we use DDIM~\cite{song2020denoising} sampler with 50 steps for unconditional generation and DDPM 250 steps for class conditional generation, and all evaluation metrics are calculated using 10k generated samples.

-\textbf{Quantitative Comparison } As seen in Table~\ref{tab:main_table} our method significantly improves performance upon conventionally trained diffusion models (denoted vanilla in the table).
+\textbf{Comparison in Unconditional Generation } As seen in Table~\ref{tab:main_table} our method significantly improves performance upon conventionally trained diffusion models (denoted vanilla in the table).
 In particular, there is an improvement in FID in all cases, and an improvement in precision scores in all but two cases, which highlights the efficacy of our method.
 Also, given strong results for both pixel- and latent-space models, we can reasonably infer that our method is generally applicable.

 We also observe the distinct characteristics of each multi-task learning method considered.
 Uncertainty Weighting tends to achieve higher improvements in sample quality compared to PCgrad and NashMTL.
 Indeed, UW achieves superior FID and Precision for ADM, while excelling in Precision for LDM.
 However, UW sacrifices distribution coverage in exchange for sample quality, resulting in lower Recall compared to other methods.
 Meanwhile, NashMTL scores higher in recall and lower in precision compared to other methods, suggesting it has better distribution coverage while sacrificing sample quality.
 Finally, PCgrad tends to show a balanced performance in terms of precision and recall.
 We further look into behaviors of different MTL methods in Section~\ref{sec:exp_analysis}.